JoeHEZHAO/procedure-planing/README.md

 </div>

 ## Code Overview
-The following sections contain PyTorch code for three datasets used in this paper: CrossTask [1], COIN [2] and NIV [3].
+The following sections contain PyTorch code for running our approach on three datasets reported in this paper: CrossTask [1], COIN [2] and NIV [3].
 You can choose between: (i) Using the prepared video features. (ii) Extracting the feature from scratch (e.g., raw videos).
 The second option allows for testing our approach on arbitrary datasets.
+The \{dataset\}\_main.py file contains both train and evaluation code, controlled by a hyper-parameter under ``\_\_main\_\_'' function.

 ## CrossTask
 (i) **Step-up Dataset**.
 We provide two ways to step-up the dataset for CrossTask [1].
 You can **either** use pre-extracted features